Oxsomi/core3/docs/graphics_api.md

   - enable: whether or not to enable the blend state.
 If this is disabled then all attachments that are used for the pipeline will have the entire write mask enabled and blending disabled.
   - allowIndependentBlend: if disabled only reads from attachments[0], writeMask[0] and renderTargetMask & 1.
   - renderTargetMask: Bool[8] (U8) of which attachments have blend enabled.
-  - logicOpExt (default = off): if the logicOp feature is enabled represents the logic op the blend will perform.
+  - logicOpExt (default = off): if the logicOp feature is enabled allows to define the logic op the blend will perform.
     - Off, Clear, Set, Copy, CopyInvert, None, Invert, And, Nand, Or, Nor, Xor, Equiv, AndReverse, AndInvert, OrReverse, OrInvert.
   - writeMask[16]: EWriteMask mask of which channel writes are enabled for write (R: 1, G: 2, B: 4, A: 8).
 Can also be RGBA, RGB, RG.
   - attachments[16]: blend information about each state.